hanamant1828-max/SpaManagement_AN/replit.md

 A comprehensive Flask-based spa management system featuring appointment booking, client management, billing, inventory tracking, staff scheduling, and reporting.
 This is an imported GitHub project now configured to run in the Replit environment.

 ## Recent Changes
+- **2025-10-01**: Successfully configured GitHub import to run in Replit environment
+- **2025-10-01**: Set up Flask Server workflow on port 5000 with webview output
+- **2025-10-01**: Configured deployment settings using Gunicorn for production
+- **2025-10-01**: Cleaned up .gitignore to remove duplicates and add proper Python exclusions
 - **2024-09-28**: Imported from GitHub and configured for Replit environment
 - **2024-09-28**: Configured to use SQLite database for local storage
 - **2024-09-28**: Updated Flask configuration for Replit proxy compatibility